directdemocracy-vote/www/white_paper.md

 Judges compute the reputation of a citizen based on endorsements by citizens and by other judges.
 If a citizen has a large number of endorsements from citizens and/or judges with a good reputation, their reputation will increase and they will get endorsed by more and more judges.

-When a citizen card is published, the app performs an integrity check and if successful, it signs the citizen card publication.
+When a citizen card is published, the app performs an integrity check and if successful, it signs the citizen card.
 This guarantees that the private key used to create the citizen card originates from the geniune app and is stored in the system keystore.
 Thus, the private key cannot be read by anyone and the identity of the citizen cannot be usurpated, unless some malicious people physically access their phone and app.